How to Build a Small Business Website From Scratch in 2026

 - Claim and fully complete your Google Business Profile

-- Submit your site to Google Search Console (free, takes ten minutes)
+- Submit your site to Google Search Console — free, takes about ten minutes

-- Ask five real customers for Google reviews
+- Ask five real customers to leave you a Google review

-- Make sure your site loads on mobile — check it on your actual phone, not just desktop
+- Check your site on your actual phone — not just desktop preview

-- List your business in Yelp, Bing Places, and your industry’s main directory (Houzz for contractors, Healthgrades for healthcare, etc.)
+- List your business on Yelp, Bing Places, and your industry’s main directory (Houzz for contractors, Healthgrades for healthcare, and so on)

-Google’s algorithm for local businesses weighs three things most heavily — relevance, distance, and prominence.
-You can’t control distance.
-You control relevance by having clear, specific content about what you do.
-You build prominence through reviews, consistent business listings, and links from local organizations.
+Google’s local ranking algorithm weighs three things most heavily — relevance, distance, and prominence.
+Distance you can’t control.
+Relevance you control by having clear, specific content about what you actually do.
+Prominence you build through reviews, consistent business listings, and mentions from local organizations.
 None of this requires an SEO agency.
-It requires an afternoon and some consistency.
+It requires an afternoon and some follow-through over the following months.

-One honest mistake I made early on: I ignored Google Search Console for a client site for almost four months.
-When I finally checked it, there were crawl errors on three important pages meaning Google couldn’t index them.
+One honest mistake I made early on: I ignored Google Search Console for a client site for almost four months — a plumbing company in a competitive suburb, no less.
+When I finally pulled it up, three important pages had crawl errors.
+Google couldn’t index them.
 The site existed.
-Google didn’t know about it.
-Check Search Console in the first week and then monthly after that.
-It’s free data about how your site is actually performing in search, and there’s no substitute for it.
+Google had no idea.
+Check Search Console in your first week and then at least monthly after that.
+It’s free data about how your site is actually performing, and there’s genuinely no substitute for it.

 Building a small business website doesn’t have to be expensive or complicated.
-The businesses that get the most out of their websites aren’t the ones who spent the most — they’re the ones who were clear about what they needed, chose the right platform for those needs, and kept the content specific and honest.
-Do that, and you’re already ahead of most of your competition.
+The businesses that actually get results from their sites aren’t the ones who spent the most on them.
+They’re the ones who were clear about what they needed, picked the right platform for those needs, and kept the content specific and honest.
+Do that — and you’re already ahead of most of your competition before a single person visits the site.

 Stay in the loop